ac1513/MAGqual/README.md

 ## For those familiar with Snakemake

 It is possible (and encouraged) to further tweak MAGqual parameters if you are familiar with Snakemake.
 The config file: `config/config.yaml` can be edited directly for common parameters.
+You can read more about Snakemake config files in the [Snakemake documentation page on Configuration](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html) and more about the directory structure in the [Snakemake documentation page about Distribution and Reproducibility](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).

-And then the pipeline can be run from the MAGqual directory using the basic Snakemake command:
+The pipeline can be run from the MAGqual directory using the basic Snakemake command:
 ```
 snakemake --use-conda -j 1
 ```